P O X!

 The almost Universal Decline in Infectious Diseases Beyond Ireland

-It seems that all our developing nations have one thing in common, in that, these same diseases became dramatically less deadly to the point where the annual number of deaths registered go from thousands, and some regions, hundreds of thousands to a point where they hardly register on the graphs.
+It seems that all our developing nations have one thing in common, in that, these same diseases became dramatically less deadly to the point where the annual number of deaths registered, go from thousands, and some regions, hundreds of thousands to a point where they hardly register on the graphs as they have become so tame.
+Note that some diseases such as Tetanus, Chickenpox, Mumps and Rubella are not illustrated above, as their impact on populations was so minuscule

-Twentieth Century Mortality Trends in England and Wales, 2003
+Twentieth Century Mortality Trends in England and Wales

 “Infectious diseases have declined to low levels, with the epidemics of the early part of the century no longer occurring”.

-Clare Griffiths and Anita Brock, Office for National Statistics 1
+Griffiths and Brock, (2003) Office for National Statistics

 For comparative graphs to those from Ireland, see Thomas McKeown’s publication for England and Wales: The Role of Medicine: Dream, Mirage, or Nemesis?
-2
+(1979) .
+Again, these same type diseases are seen to become significantly less deadly across the board in the U.S. as well as seen in the study, ‘Annual summary of vital statistics: trends in the health of Americans during the 20th century’.

 Certainly, judging by the above graphs and historical records in general, by the earlier part of the 20th Century, our developing nations were becoming significantly safer for infants in particular that they were some decades before.
 This and a very similar decline in highly infectious diseases for essentially the same diseases are also noted as far north as Iceland corresponding to a comparable timeframe.